• Skip to primary navigation

 • Paleo chocolate pudding, adapted slightly for a firmer slice, is thick with nut or seed butter, sweetened with maple syrup, and set with coconut oil.

-• Pipe a pretty topping with extra chocolate filling and paleo cream cheese frosting, or use whipped coconut cream or rich coconut yogurt.
+• Pipe a pretty topping with extra chocolate filling and creamy cashew frosting, or use whipped coconut cream or rich coconut yogurt.

 vegan chocolate pie recipe ingredients: peanut butter, water, coconut oil, salt, vanilla, cocoa, maple syrup, graham cracker crust